cambridge-collection/cambridge-collection.github.io/docs/setup-local-image-server.md

 # Setting up a local image server

-## Before you start

-The cudl-viewer will need to be using the [iiif_images_2023 branch](https://github.com/cambridge-collection/cudl-viewer/tree/iiif_images_2023) from git as this uses IIIF images in the main document view window instead of the older DZI format which we're phasing out.

 ## Requirements

 You will need a IIIF image server setup.
 We're using the [IIPImage server](https://iipimage.sourceforge.io/) which is installed using the